etlon/sc-fulda-website/README.md

 # Schachclub Fulda

-This is the official Github repository for "Schachclub Fulda"
+This is the official Github repository of "Schachclub Fulda"

 ## URL WIP